Blich-Studio/api-gateway/README.md

 ### Security Features

-1. **Password Hashing**: bcrypt with configurable salt rounds (default: 12) for secure, intentionally slow hashing
+1. **Password Hashing**: bcrypt with configurable salt rounds (fallback default: 12 if not set) for secure, intentionally slow hashing
 2. **Token Security**:
    - Tokens always hashed with SHA-256 (fast, cryptographically secure - not configurable)
    - SHA-256 chosen over bcrypt: tokens are random UUIDs and don't need intentional slowness
    - Prefix-based lookup for O(1) query performance
-   - Constant-time comparison using Buffer.compare() to prevent timing attacks
+   - True constant-time comparison using Buffer.compare() with nullish coalescing to prevent timing attacks
-   - Configurable expiration (default: 24 hours)
+   - Configurable expiration (fallback default: 24 hours if not set)
    - Only first 8 characters logged in development mode
-   - Automatic cleanup of expired tokens (async, non-blocking)
+   - Automatic cleanup of expired tokens (throttled to max once per hour, async/non-blocking)
+   - **Production Note**: For high-traffic apps, consider using a scheduled cron job for cleanup instead
 3. **Timing Attack Protection**:
    - Random delays (50-150ms) on verification failures to prevent enumeration
    - Constant-time token comparison (all tokens checked to prevent early exit timing leaks)